logancyang/obsidian-copilot/README.md

 ## 🔔 Note

 - The chat history is not saved by default.
-Please use "**Save as Note**" to save it.
-The note will have a title `Chat-Year_Month_Day-Hour_Minute_Second`, you can change its name as needed.
+Please check "**Autosave Chat**" in the setting if you would like to enable it.
+The note will have a title `<first-chat-message>@YYMMDD_HHMMSS`, you can change its name as needed.
 - "**New Chat**" clears all previous chat history.
 Again, please use "**Save as Note**" if you would like to save the chat.
 - You can set a very long context in the setting "**Conversation turns in context**" if needed.